-Search engines are good at reading your pages but bad at being certain about them.
+Search engines can read a page, but they still benefit from explicit clues.
 Is "Avatar" a movie, a brand, or a profile picture?
 Is that number a price, a rating, or a phone extension?
-Schema markup removes the guesswork: it is a standardized vocabulary you embed in your HTML that states, in machine-readable form, exactly what your content is.
+Schema markup gives those clues in a structured format that machines can parse without guessing.

 The Building Blocks: Schema.org and JSON-LD